Gluten Free Cornbread Recipe | Pan Cooked

 1. Cornbread Yogurt

 You can prepare a healthy snack for yourself with cornbread.
-Even if you want to have a light dinner, you can have it.
+You can have a light dinner even if you want to have it.

-Mix as much plain Greek yogurt as you want with as much cornbread as you want.
-Season with a little salt and mix.
+You can mix as much plain Greek yogurt as you like with as much cornbread as you like.
+Season with a bit of salt and mix.
 You will love this porridge.

 2. Salad

-Prepare a lemony salad consisting of small diced tomatoes, yellow onions, green peppers, cucumbers.
+Prepare a lemony salad of petite diced tomatoes, yellow onions, green peppers, and cucumbers.

 Top your salad with crumbled cornbread.